permutive/bunnycdn_exporter/README.md

 # HAProxy Exporter for Prometheus

-This is a simple server that scrapes HAProxy stats and exports them via HTTP for Prometheus consumption.
+This is a simple server that scrapes BunnyCDN stats and exports them via HTTP for Prometheus consumption.

 ## Getting Started